starius/ScPrime/CONTRIBUTING.md

 For more on stashing, see [Pro Git - Stashing and Cleaning][stashing].

 Be sure to follow the conventions detailed in [docs/Developers.md][developers.md].
-We will reject pull requests that do not satisfy these best practices.
+We will reject merge requests that do not satisfy these best practices.

 Once you've finished making changes, stage and commit your changes then update